Chart Color Schemes

 Household Composition

-Marsden features high concentrations of group households and family households, with a median household size of 3.3 people
+Marsden features high concentrations of group households and family households, with a higher-than-average median household size

 Family households constitute 77.3% of all households, including 39.2% couples with children, 15.5% couples without children, and 20.8% single parent families.
-Non-family households account for the remaining 22.7%, with lone person households at 18.7% and group households comprising 4.0%.
-The median household size is 3.3 people.
+Non-family households comprise the remaining 22.7%, with lone person households at 18.7% and group households comprising 4.0%.
+The median household size is 3.3 people, larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households